 - Fairy Castle

-- The Idea Factory (water play included) – There’s a nursing room here as well.
+- The Idea Factory (water play included) – Make sure to request a reserved timeslot at ticketing check-in.
+There’s a nursing room here as well.

-Also, if you happen to be visiting in December 2022, their overnight at the museum, Snoozeum is returning!
-Dates TBA soon.
+Also, if you happen to be visiting Chicago with kids in February 2024, their overnight at the museum, Snoozeum takes place February 9th.

 7. Adler Planetarium